Yoav666s/dnd-wiki/collections/_spells/basic-rules/7th-level/symbol.md

   ***Hopelessness.*** Each target must make a charisma saving throw.
 On a failed save, the target is overwhelmed with despair for 1 minute.
 During this time, it can't attack or target any creature with harmful abilities, spells, or other magical effects.

   ***Insanity.*** Each target must make an intelligence saving throw.
 On a failed save, the target is driven insane for 1 minute.
 An insane creature can't take actions, can't understand what other creatures say, can't read, and speaks only in gibberish.
-The DM controls its movement, which is erratic.
+The GM controls its movement, which is erratic.

   ***Pain.*** Each target must make a constitution saving throw and becomes incapacitated with excruciating pain for 1 minute on a failed save.